Skip to main content

 ModelHumanEvalLiveCodeBenchSWE-bench LiteBest at

-DeepSeek-V3 and R1 scores are official reported figures.
-Local model scores measured on our RTX 4090 test bench with Q4_K_M quantization via Ollama 0.7.0 on CUDA 12.4.
+DeepSeek-V3/R1 and Qwen2.5-Coder scores are official reported figures; Qwen2.5-Coder 32B leads HumanEval at ~88.4%.
+CodeLlama and Llama 3 are older references that trail current coding models on every benchmark.
+Local scores measured on our RTX 4090 test bench with Q4_K_M quantization via Ollama 0.7.0 on CUDA 12.4.

 VRAM and Hardware Requirements